Are you responsible for copyright compliance? See the Copyright Leadership Certificate online program.

 Permissions and Licenses

-1. Check all licenses for electronic content to determine if any expired at the end of last year.
+1. Check all licenses for electronic content to determine if any expired at the end of last year or anytime within the current year.
 Do you want to renew expiring licenses or allow them to expire?
 Do you need to take any action to notify the vendor/content owner of your intention to renew or not renew a license a specific electronic resource?

 2. Prepare a database of all content your organization has licensed.
 Whether it’s an image to use on a promotional brochure, or content from an electronic journal, include all content in a single searchable database that allows you to quickly and easily locate that content and determine what rights you have in it.
 Consider making this database available for others in your enterprise to use when searching for licensed content.